At a Glance: Calls in US, UK to probe Facebook, data firm

 IN THE UNITED STATES:

-— SENATE: Dianne Feinstein of California, the top Democrat on the Senate Judiciary Committee, has called Facebook's latest privacy scandal a "danger signal."
+— SENATE: Sen. Dianne Feinstein of California, the top Democrat on the Senate Judiciary Committee, has called Facebook's latest privacy scandal a "danger signal."
 She wants Zuckerberg's assurances that Facebook is prepared to take the lead on security measures that protect people's privacy — or Congress may step in.
-Mark Warner of Virginia, the senior Democrat on the Senate Intelligence Committee, also wants Zuckerberg to testify.
+Sen. Mark Warner of Virginia, the senior Democrat on the Senate Intelligence Committee, also wants Zuckerberg to testify.
 But Intelligence Committee Chairman Richard Burr, a Republican from North Carolina, won't commit to asking Zuckerberg to appear.
 Republicans on the Commerce Committee also have sent letters requesting information from Facebook and Cambridge parent SCL Group.
-And two other Democrats, Edward Markey of Massachusetts, and Richard Blumenthal of Connecticut, both members of the Commerce, Science and Transportation Committee, want Facebook to answer additional questions about data access.

 — HOUSE: Chris Wylie, a former Cambridge Analytica employee who became a whistleblower, has agreed to be interviewed by Democrats on the U.S. House Intelligence Committee.
 A date has not been set, and it's unclear if Republicans on the panel will attend.